sauce-archives/help/docs/tools/appium/continuous-integration/jenkins_gradle.md

 <h3 id="step1">Step 1: adapt your test setup</h3>

-First of all, you will need to modify your existing setup so that it retrieves the TESTOBJECT_API_KEY, TESTOBJECT_APP_ID and TESTOBJECT_DEVICE capabilities from its runtime environment.
-This will allow you to easily change their values from Jenkins at every execution, instead of being forced to modify the actual code.
-For example, in a Java setup you would have something that looks like this:
+First of all, you will need to modify your existing setup so that it retrieves the information needed to initialise the test run on Testobject via environment variables.
+These can be different depending on the kind of test setup you are using.
+For example, if you are running a watcher setup, you will need to send over your TestObject API key, an id pointing to the version of your app you want to test and a device id, specifying which device your test should run on.
+In this case, you would need to modify your test setup slightly, so that you can obtain these values from your runtime environment:

 {% highlight java %}
     String apiKey = System.getenv("TESTOBJECT_API_KEY");